ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 - I might make this a flag and always filter on it, so that I don't actually lose data
 - or keep it manual

+### Ingredient pricing and recipe costing
+- New tables to track purchases of ingrs
+- Purchases result in a price per unit
+- Table with running average that updates with each purchase
+- Recipe can then get a cost based on ingrs and quantities used
+- Product can get a cost based on recipes used and portions

+### Profit tracking
+- Enter in a price per unit of product sold, and how many sold
+- not sure exactly what to do with this other than calc max profit per day / event
+- or profit per order (excludes packaging)

 ## In Progress

+### UI Updates
+UI updates to display all relevant information

+## Finished Tasks/Features
 ### Feature: Product (has many recipes)
 `/chef/products`, `/chef/products/[slug]`